nhs-analystx/GeoHealth/member.md

 <h2>Communities of Practice</h2>

-We are keen to support new communities in use of SQL and the development of existing networks.
-Please get in touch if you would like support with your data science community of practice.
+We are keen to support new communities in use of geo spacital software within the health and care sector.
+Please get in touch if you would like support with our community of practice.
 – please email [england.analystX@nhs.net](mailto:england.analystx@nhs.net)